 Saigon Opera House

-This is also one of the oldest architectural works of Saigon with the ancient Western European architectural style.
-The Opera House, also known as Municipal Theatre, is a facade facing Lam Son Square and Dong Khoi Street, District 1, Ho Chi Minh City.
+This is also one of the oldest architectural works of Saigon, with the ancient Western European architectural style.
+The Opera House, also known as the Municipal Theatre, is a building facing Lam Son Square and Dong Khoi Street in Sai Gon Ward.

 People’s Committee